Two storms leave 50 million under winter alert as travelers return from Thanksgiving

 "Some flooding is possible in parts of Northern California, especially for areas with burn scars," the weather service said.
 "Meanwhile, the Sierra Nevada could see snow measured in feet."

 In parts of Southern California, about 10,000 customers were in the dark, Southern California Edison said.
-The utility said the outage was storm-related, after winds and snow topped trees downed wires.
+The utility said the outage was storm-related, after winds and snow-covered trees downed wires.

-"No Wi-Fi, no electricity, so it's like we're back in the 1800s," Fabrice Vignati who was in Crestline --- a little more than 70 miles east of Los Angeles -- told CNN affiliate KTLA.
+"No Wi-Fi, no electricity, so it's like we're back in the 1800s," Fabrice Vignati who was in Crestline --- about 70 miles east of Los Angeles -- told CNN affiliate KTLA.

-The company said it would be passing out firewood to affected residents with the help of authorities.
+The utility said it would be passing out firewood to affected residents with the help of authorities.

 The storm will linger over the state through Tuesday, the weather service said.